Tristanhalo24/Travel-Flow/README.md

 Travel Flow fixes that.
 It's a full travel platform for the Albanian Riviera — book a seat, track your bus live on a map, rent a car and drive those insane coastal roads yourself, or just browse destinations until you're ready to quit your job and move there.

-The wild part? **It's one single HTML file.** No backend.
-No npm.
-No Docker.
-No cloud bill.
-Just open it and it works. 🧙

-> Built with love, vanilla JS, and an unhealthy obsession with Albanian road coordinates.

 ---

 ## 🔥 Features